Oregon Jones Act And Maritime Injury Lawyers

 Contact The Northwest’s Premier Maritime Injury Law Firm Today

-Maritime injury lawyer James Beard of Trueb & Beard LLC, is one of the Northwest’s most experienced maritime injury lawyers.
+Maritime injury lawyer James Beard of Trueb Berne & Beard, LLP, is one of the Northwest’s most experienced maritime injury lawyers.
 He is always on the side of the injured fisherman and never represents the employer or vessel owner.
 If you have been seriously injured in a commercial fishing accident off the coast of Oregon or aboard an Oregon fishing boat fishing in Alaska, Washington or California, consult with an experienced maritime lawyer about your legal rights to compensation under federal law.
 Never sign a release of claims without consulting with a qualified maritime injury lawyer.

 If you have questions about your rights to compensation aboard an Oregon commercial fishing vessel, contact attorney Beard and his team at 425-403-1900 to discuss your claim.
 You can also reach us online.
 Mr. Beard has 30 years of experience representing injured commercial fishermen.
 He can explain to you the strengths and weaknesses of your potential claim.